TaroEld/mod_stronghold/README.md

 ## How to install the mod

 Like most other Battle Brothers mods, just download the .zip file and place it in the Battle Brothers/data/ folder.
 Do not unzip the contents of the file, keep them as a zip.
 If you’ve got the game on Steam, you can right-click it in the library and go to manage -> browse local files to quickly find the install location.
-You’ll also need the [modding script hooks](https://www.nexusmods.com/battlebrothers/mods/42) mod, as well as [MSU](https://www.nexusmods.com/battlebrothers/mods/479).
+You’ll also need [modding script hooks](https://www.nexusmods.com/battlebrothers/mods/42) mod, as well as [MSU](https://www.nexusmods.com/battlebrothers/mods/479).
 Furthermore, you’ll need at least the Blazing Deserts DLC, and probably some of the other major ones.
-I haven't really tested it without mods.
+I haven't really tested it without the DLC.

 ## How to build your first base
 To be able to build your first base, you’ll need to open the retinue menu.
 You’ll find the icon of a stronghold in the top left.
 Click on it.